 View details and screenshots

-The official Efteling app, your companion for a day at the Dutch theme park: live wait times, show schedules, the park map, the nearest toilets and how tall you need to be for Baron 1898.
-I built the first version in a team of two, in about two months, against a hard deadline and Efteling's high bar for feel.
+4 screenshotsI built the first version of the official Efteling app in a team of two, in about two months, against a hard deadline and Efteling's high bar for feel.
+It is your companion for a day at the Dutch theme park: live wait times, show schedules, the park map, the nearest toilets and how tall you need to be for Baron 1898.
 It is still going, now past a million downloads and around 4.7 stars.

 View details and screenshots

-A clinically validated app, developed with cardiologists, that checks your heart rhythm from a 60-second fingertip measurement on your phone camera and gives an immediate result and advice.
-It uses PPG signal processing to spot irregularities like atrial fibrillation, the kind of thing that can quietly lead to a stroke.
-I worked on the Android side, where medical-grade requirements and tight, real-time signal constraints left very little room for sloppiness.
+8 screenshotsI worked on the Android side of FibriCheck, a clinically validated app that checks your heart rhythm from a 60-second fingertip measurement on your phone camera and gives an immediate result and advice.
+Developed with cardiologists, it uses PPG signal processing to spot irregularities like atrial fibrillation, the kind of thing that can quietly lead to a stroke.
+Medical-grade requirements and tight, real-time signal constraints left very little room for sloppiness.

 View details and screenshots

-The app for Mobile Vikings, the Belgian mobile operator: check your data, minutes and texts in real time, top up your SIM, renew or switch plans, and grab deals, all without paperwork.
-I worked on the consumer app during my time there, including the VoIP integration that let people place calls over data.
+7 screenshotsI worked on the consumer app for Mobile Vikings, the Belgian mobile operator, including the VoIP integration that let people place calls over data.
+The app lets you check your data, minutes and texts in real time, top up your SIM, renew or switch plans, and grab deals, all without paperwork.
 Proper mass-market telecom work with a big, real user base.

 View details and screenshots

-Bringme puts reception and delivery into one app: a clear view of your Bringme Box with every parcel, pickup and loanable item, who is visiting, and a notification the moment a delivery lands.
+6 screenshotsI built the Android side of Bringme, the app half of the smart-locker hardware that runs deliveries, mail and visitors for offices and apartment buildings.
+It puts reception and delivery into one place: a clear view of your Bringme Box with every parcel, pickup and loanable item, who is visiting, and a notification the moment a delivery lands.
 For offices it also shows who is in, at home or away.
-I built the Android side, the app half of the smart-locker hardware that runs deliveries, mail and visitors for offices and apartment buildings.

-I write the tests first.
+View details and screenshotsI write the tests first.
 It forces me to be clear about what a feature should do before I build it, and it means I can change things later without crossing my fingers.
 Most of what I ship has tests sitting under it.

 I would rather write code that is easy to follow than code that shows off.
 On freelance work someone else takes it over when I leave, so it has to make sense without me in the room to explain it.